At North Vancouver Recreation & Culture we believe camps are a fun, safe and meaningful way to spend school breaks.

 Q: Can I have my camp leader’s cell number?

 We’re sorry but the leaders are unable to take your call – they’re too busy taking great care of your child.
-Please contact the facility and our customer service staff or program supervisor will help you.
+Please contact our customer service staff or the program supervisor.
+They are happy to help you.

 Q: How can I get my child to tell me more about their day?